mpv-player/mpv/DOCS/man/vo.rst

     ``glfinish``
         Call ``glFinish()`` before and after swapping buffers (default: disabled).
         Slower, but might help getting better results when doing framedropping.
+        Can completely ruin performance.
 The details depend entirely on the OpenGL driver.

     ``waitvsync``
         Call ``glXWaitVideoSyncSGI`` after each buffer swap (default: disabled).
         This may or may not help with video timing accuracy and frame drop.
 It's possible that this makes video output slower, or has no effect at all.

-        X11 only.
+        X11/GLX only.

     ``sw``
         Continue even if a software renderer is detected.